codeforamerica/inspector-gadget/README.md

 1. `bundle exec rake db:seed:inspection_types`
 1. `bundle exec rake import:inspector_regions`

+# Architecture Overview

+## How Inspections are Assigned to Inspectors

+When inspections are *viewed* (e.g. on the `/inspections_print` or `/reports` pages), the inspector for each inspection is displayed.
+This relationship is not stored in the database, though, but rather calculated on the fly, and involves enough steps/associations that it bears explaining here.

+1. An `Inspection` (see `models/inspection.rb`) calls its `inspector` method.
+This method gets a list of all inspectors that serve the `InspectionType` for that `Inspection` (e.g. all fire inspectors), then finds which of those inspectors is responsible for the GIS area where the `Inspection` is located.

+1. To get the list of inspectors for that `InspectionType`, the `Inspection` delegates delegates to a method on the `InspectionType` called `possible_inspectors`.

+1. The `possible_inspectors` method uses an association called `inspector_profiles` to find all the inspectors for that `InspectionType`.
+A couple of things to note about this association:

+  - This association exists *through* the `assignments` table.
+This table is created by a seed task (`db/seeds/inspection_types.rb`) that contains one row for every pairing of an `InspectionType` and an inspector.
+This table is only ever built by a rake task, and only needs to be changed if the `InspectionType` assignments change in the app (e.g. if an inspector joins or leaves the City).
+For more info on building this table, see the "Updating Inspection Type Assignment Rules" section of this README.

+  - This association is with the `InspectorProfile` model, not the `Inspector` model.
+This is because the `Inspector` model is actually just an extension of the `User` class, and doesn't contain information specific to inspectors - that's stored on the `InspectorProfile` model, which each `Inspector` model `has_one` of.

 # Development and Maintenance Tasks

 ## Populating a Local Database